Marconiadsf/gcp-series/README.md

 You can:

-#### 1. Copy the files from your host to the container using docker cp command:
+#### 1. Copy the files from your host to the container using Docker cp command:
 Open a new terminal in your host machine (not inside the container) and navigate to the gcp-series folder you created before.
 Run the command: